tylerlmz1/tylerlmz1.github.io/_posts/2020-05-15-Password-management.md

 Assuming you're using VimPlug ( a vim plugin manager ), put this into your ~/.vimrc and run `:VimPlug` in Vim.

-NOTE: remember to modify the `youremail@provider.com` to the email associated with your PGP key

 ```
 Plug 'jamessan/vim-gnupg'
 " Armor files